Skip to main content

 1. Go to AI Puffer > Chatbots and select the chatbot.

-3. Set Site-Wide to Yes if the launcher should appear across the site.
+3. Turn on Site-wide if the launcher should appear across the site.

 Chatbot popup settings